 This is the second part of a series on Google Custom Search Engines.

-Why spend so much time looking at Google Custom Search?
+Why spend so much time looking at Google Custom Search Engines?
 Here are a few reasons which I’ve written about in previous posts:

-- Google Subscribed Links, which can be created in Google Custom Search, sometimes appear in Google’s Web Search even if you don’t subscribe to those links.
+- Google Subscribed Links, which can be created in Google Custom Search Engines, sometimes appear in Google’s Web Search even if you don’t subscribe to those links.

 - Google’s patent describing their Trust Rank approach explores how the kind of labels used as annotations by trusted sources (such as some Custom Search Engine builders) might influence web search results.